omarabualhija/react-native-integration-dailymotion-sdk/README.md

       @SuppressWarnings("UnnecessaryLocalVariable")
       List<ReactPackage> packages = new PackageList(this).getPackages();
-      // Packages that cannot be autolinked yet can be added manually here, for example: packages.add(new DailyPlayerPackage());
+      // Packages that cannot be autolinked yet can be added manually here, for example: packages.add(new DailymotionPlayerViewFactory());
       return packages;
     }

     ```

     Ensure that you're using your actual package name in place of `yourpackage`.
-This registration allows React Native to access the functionality provided by your `DailyPlayerPackage`.
+This registration allows React Native to access the functionality provided by your `DailymotionPlayerViewFactory`.

 ## Adding FragmentManager in MainActivity